 This all sounds rather dire; but let us review the facts and information pertaining to the Zika virus.

-According to the World Health Organization, Zika virus disease is caused by a virus transmitted by Aedes mosquitoes — which usually bite during the morning and late afternoon or evening hours — which was first identified in rhesus monkeys in Uganda in 1947 through a monitoring network of sylvatic yellow fever.
+, Zika virus disease is caused by a virus transmitted by Aedes mosquitoes — which usually bite during the morning and late afternoon or evening hours — which was first identified in rhesus monkeys in Uganda in 1947 through a monitoring network of sylvatic yellow fever.
 It was subsequently identified in human beings in 1952 in Uganda and the United Republic of Tanzania.
 Outbreaks of Zika virus disease have been recorded in Africa, the Americas, Asia and the Pacific.

 The incubation period — which is the time from exposure to symptoms — of Zika virus disease is unclear at this time; but is likely to be a few days.
 The symptoms are similar to other arbovirus infections — such as dengue — and include fever, muscle and joint pain, skin rashes, conjunctivitis, malaise, and headache.
 These symptoms are usually mild and last for two to seven days.”

 According to the Centers for Disease Control and Prevention in the United States, severe disease requiring hospitalization is uncommon.
 Approximately 20 percent of people infected with Zika virus become ill; and deaths as a result of contracting the disease are rare.
 Serious symptoms are rare as well.

 Women who become infected with the Zika virus seem to be at a higher risk of giving birth to babies with a condition called microcephaly, which is a rare neurological condition in which the head of an infant is significantly smaller than the heads of other children of the same age and sex, according to the Mayo Clinic.
 Sometimes detected at birth, microcephaly usually is the result of the brain developing abnormally in the womb; or not growing as it should after birth.